 They need to know if you have, or have had any of these conditions:

-- an unusual or allergic reaction to alprostadil or other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to alprostadil, other medications, foods, dyes, or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 This does not apply.
 This medication is not for regular use.
 This medication should only be used as needed to achieve an erection.
 Do not use more than 2 times in each 24-hour period.

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

 What should I watch for while using this medication?